A Black, female veteran could topple the Republican incumbent in her red Florida district

 “No one had ever asked me to run before,” she said.
 “But it fed the dissatisfaction and disquiet in me, the sense of unfinished business.”

-A call with longtime political strategist Joe Trippi solidified that she would run for a third time and his firm equipped her with a campaign manager willing to go to Florida as its coronavirus cases surged, she said.
+A call with longtime political strategist Joe Trippi solidified that she would run for a third time, and his firm equipped her with a campaign manager willing to go to Florida as its coronavirus cases surged, she said.

 Keith beefed up her team to include people with more-specialized skill sets who didn’t need to be based in Florida and with those who were able to assist in her weak areas, she said.

-She might have also been aided by the name recognition she earned after jumping in headfirst into a 2016 Senate race, placing her name on the ballot for a 2018 House race and losing both, according to Florida Democratic strategist Steve Schale.
+She might have also been helped by the name recognition she earned after jumping in headfirst into a 2016 Senate race, placing her name on the ballot for a 2018 House race and losing both, according to Florida Democratic strategist Steve Schale.

-Schale told The Post that he had advised Keith years ago to run for a smaller office before launching into a federal election because it’s hard to run for Congress in a state like Florida without a city commission or state legislature term on a resume.
+Schale told The Post that he had advised Keith years ago to run for a smaller office before launching into a federal election, because it’s hard to run for Congress in a state like Florida without a city commission or state legislature term on a résumé.

-Fundraising will be a similar issue for Keith this time around, he said, but her recent primary win might lend itself to money from the party establishment — something she lacked in 2018 when Democrats were biting their lips bloody trying to gain more seats in Congress.
+Fundraising will be a similar issue for Keith this time, he said, but her recent primary win might lend itself to money from the party establishment — something she lacked in 2018 when Democrats were biting their lips bloody trying to gain more seats in Congress.

 Her opponent in that cycle, former Obama administration adviser Lauren Baer, had also outraised her and received support from major party players, such as the Democratic Congressional Campaign Committee, NARAL Pro-Choice America and Emily’s List.

 “It’s one of those districts that’s uphill but not impossible,” Schale said.
-“Democrats have held it this decade … It’s certainly not impossible.”
+“Democrats have held it this decade. … It’s certainly not impossible.”

 Unexpected support